 The following process is used to ensure that appropriate people and agencies are part of the State Plan's development.
-Specifically, the final draft plan is sent to individuals from the program-eligible population; and, to managers from diverse government, business and community service organizations.
+Specifically, the final draft plan is sent to individuals from the program-eligible population, and, to managers from diverse government, business and community service organizations.
 The Grantee identifies statewide contacts and the Sub-grantees identify individuals throughout their project areas.
-The State Plan will be revised in response to the advice and recommendations received during this review process.
-Any revisions will be completed approximately 40 days before the Plan is due at U.S. DOL.
+The State Plan will be revised in response to the advice and recommendations received during review process of stakeholders.
+All revisions are completed approximately 40 days before the Plan is due to the U.S. DOL.